Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/introduction.rst

 Typical **usage scenarios** of the stabilizer:

-- fix minor deficiencies (shaky tripod, jerk in camera movement)
+- Fix minor deficiencies (shaky tripod, jerk in camera movement).
-- "poor man's steadycam" (when a real steadycam was not available, affordable or applicable)
+- "Poor man's steadycam" (when a real steadycam was not available, affordable or applicable).
-- as preparation for masking, matching and rotoscoping
+- As preparation for masking, matching and rotoscoping.

 It is not uncommon for 2D stabilization to have to deal with somewhat imperfect and flawed footage.